dell/csm-docs/content/docs/csidriver/features/powerflex.md

 > *NOTE:* If the controller count is greater than the number of available nodes, excess controller pods will be stuck in a pending state.

-If you are using the Dell CSI Operator, the value to adjust is:
+If you are using the Dell CSM Operator, the value to adjust is:
 ```yaml
 replicas: 1
 ```